-Multnomah County Program #78304B - Radi o System Replacement 3/3/2022 Department: County Assets Program Contact: Rodney Chin Program Offer Type: Innovative/New Program Program Offer Stage: As Requested Related Programs: 78304A Program Characteristics : One-Time-Only Request, Out of Target
+Multnomah County Program #78304B - Radi o System Replacement 4/28/2022 Department: County Assets Program Contact: Rodney Chin Program Offer Type: Innovative/New Program Program Offer Stage: As Proposed Related Programs: 78304A Program Characteristics : One-Time-Only Request

 This program offer is phase one of a two phase project to replace and modernize the current VHF radio system.
 Phase one will replace the existing 25 year old radio system that has exceeded its end of product lifecycle, upgrade the tower/repeater sites to provide redundancy, eliminate the single point of failure and improve coverage areas.
 Phase two will be a separate request for funding to replace the 200 radio subscriber units.